 If your health insurance does not cover the cost of your DXA scan, you will have to pay out of pocket.

-|Medisys Montreal + (Medisys has other locations in Canada)
+Medisys Montreal + (Medisys has other locations in Canada)

 Below is a directory of clinics that offer DXA scans in the United States:

-|Park Avenue Radiologists, P.C.
+Park Avenue Radiologists, P.C.

-If you would like to see your DXA scan clinic listed here please contact us.
+More coming soon, if you would like to see your DXA scan clinic listed here please contact us.

 Once you reach one of the milestones listed below, you should have a DXA scan every 2 years: